GitLeeRepo/PythonNotes/PythonNotes.md

 ## Strings

-Strings are an indexed squence of characters, with individual characters accessible using an index operator, i.e., **str\[i\]**.
+Strings are an indexed sequence of characters, with individual characters accessible using an index operator, i.e., **str\[i\]**.

 ### String Quoting

 Strings can be either single, or double quoted, both of which are generally acceptable as long as their use is consistent.
-When a string contaains a single quote within it, you can use double quotes to avoid having to escape it with a backslash, with the same being true of double quotes within single quotes.
+When a string contains a single quote within it, you can use double quotes to avoid having to escape it with a backslash, with the same being true of double quotes within single quotes.

 ### Multiline Strings (triple quotes)